nprapps/nprapps.github.com/_posts/2024-02-12-rices-whales.md

 Here's an example file, but it doesn't look like much yet.

 ![](/img/posts/2024-02-12-rices-whales/lines2.png)
+<small>Single hour of ship traffic in the gulf, without basemap</small>

 ### Create a basemap (outside of code workflow)